sap-tutorials/Tutorials/tutorials/hana-clients-hdbsql/hana-clients-hdbsql.md

         >
         >_Cannot create SSL context:  SSL trust store cannot be found: `/Users/user1/.ssl/trust.pem`_

         > A public root certificate to validate the server's certificate is needed.
-More information about the required DigiCert root certificate can be found at  [Secure Communication Between SAP HANA Cloud and JDBC/ODBC Clients](https://help.sap.com/docs/hana-cloud-database/sap-hana-cloud-sap-hana-database-security-guide/secure-communication-between-sap-hana-and-sap-hana-clients).
+More information about the required DigiCert root certificate can be found at [Secure Communication Between SAP HANA Cloud and JDBC/ODBC Clients](https://help.sap.com/docs/hana-cloud-database/sap-hana-cloud-sap-hana-database-security-guide/secure-communication-between-sap-hana-and-sap-hana-clients) and [3397584 - HANA Cloud Connections will switch from "DigiCert Global Root CA" to "DigiCert Global Root G2"](https://me.sap.com/notes/3397584).
         >
         > It can be downloaded from [Download PEM](https://dl.cacerts.digicert.com/DigiCertGlobalRootCA.crt.pem), renamed to `trust.pem` and saved to the specified location.
 For further details, see [Secure connection from HDBSQL to SAP HANA Cloud](https://blogs.sap.com/2020/04/14/secure-connection-from-hdbsql-to-sap-hana-cloud/).
         >